fredclausen/ansible-adsb/README.md

 #### Update the OS and install packages

-Now it is time to prepare the system for the cluster, and we will do that by updating it and ensuring the hardware configuration for docker is correct.
+Now it is time to prepare the system for the cluster, and we will do that by updating it, ensuring the hardware configuration for docker is correct, actually installing docker, and finally, installing rancher.

 Open a terminal window and `cd` in to the directory containing the repository.